Helpful Resources

 Telemedicine Parity

-SB 5385 went into effect on 1/1/2021 and requires that telemedicine services (excluding audio-only phone calls) be reimbursed at the same rate as in-person medical care, provided that the care is medically necessary.
+Washington State law requires that telemedicine services be reimbursed at the same rate as in-person medical care, provided that the care is medically necessary.
+The below statutes also define "established relationship" when considering whether you can provide care to Washington-based patients via telemedicine:

 Providing the resources, community, and advocacy that Washington’s Naturopathic Physicians need to thrive and grow.